cy235/PostgreSQL_EKS/README.md

 In this project, we will deploy PostgreSQL on Amazon EKS using Kubernetes Persistent Volumes (PV) and Statefulset.
 And test the persistence of data volumes.

 ## Create a Kubernetes Cluster
-At first, we create a Kubernetes cluster in Amazon EKS.
+At first, we create a Kubernetes cluster with Amazon EKS.
 ```
 eksctl create cluster  --name postgreEKS  --version 1.14  --nodegroup-name ng-1  --node-type t2.micro  --nodes 3 --nodes-min 3 --nodes-max 6 --node-ami auto  --node-ami-family Ubuntu1804  --set-kubeconfig-context=true
 ```